Lipen/bdd-rs/examples/model_checking/docs/theory.typ

         & dots.v
   $

-  If $I subset.eq W_"final"$, the property holds: every request gets a response! #YES
+  If $I subset.eq W_"final"$, the property holds: every request gets a response. #YES

   *Counterexample scenario:*
   If the server has a bug where it sometimes ignores requests, there might be a path: